-Our global roll-out plan and ambitions are supported by key, strategic and pro-active partnerships from each sector of the plastic recycling value chain, including the petrochemical sector, consumer brands and waste management.
+Our global roll-out plan and ambitions are supported by strategic and pro-active partnerships from each sector of the plastic value chain, including the petrochemical sector, consumer brands and waste management.

-Use of Mura’s circular feedstock will remove reliance on fossil feedstock to transition into a truly circular economy.
+Use of Mura’s circular feedstock will remove reliance on fossil feedstocks to transition into a truly circular economy.

 Feedstock will be available on long-term contracts to petrochemical industry partners.

-HydroPRS™ is also a pathway to Net Zero and a strong message of action to consumers.
+HydroPRS™ is a pathway to circularity and Net Zero – a strong message of action to consumers.

-HydroPRS™ is a cost-competitive alternative to incinerating waste plastic, reducing associated CO2 emissions, and also offered a route to reducing export of plastic waste.
+HydroPRS™ is a cost-competitive alternative to incinerating and exporting waste plastic whilst reducing associated CO2 emissions.

 Global recycling partners will supply Mura with high plastic content feedstock on long-term contracts.